Wade MacLauchlan: Premier of Prince Edward Island

 The new cabinet saw a mix of seasoned and first-time ministers, with MacLauchlan taking on the role of minister of justice and attorney general in the place of the finance portfolio.
 The Legislature met for a June sitting, which included the adoption of the 2015–16 provincial budget and tabling of a white paper on democratic renewal.
 One of the first acts of the new government, prior to the legislative sitting, was to announce that PEI would fund abortions on a self-referral basis through an agreement with Moncton Hospital.
-This was considered "big news for the Island but a small first step" by abortion-rights advocates.
-In March 2016, the PEI government announced, in response to a constitutional challenge, the creation of a self-referring Women's Health Centre that would offer abortions on the Island for the first time in almost forty years, along with a range of reproductive health services.
+In March 2016, the government announced, in response to a constitutional challenge, the creation of a self-referring Women's Health Centre that would offer abortions in the province for the first time in decades, along with a range of reproductive health services.

 An early challenge for the MacLauchlan government was the need to install new power transmission cables under the Northumberland Strait between New Brunswick and PEI, to expand the capacity of existing 40 year-old cables and address concerns about their age and condition.
-MacLauchlan described this as the province's top infrastructure priority but was unwilling to settle for the maximum funding of $50 million offered by the Harper federal government toward what eventually became a $142.5 million project.
-After the 2015 federal election, the Trudeau government agreed to share the cost.
-When the project was completed in August 2017, MacLauchlan said it meant "an energy system for Prince Edward Island that is reliable, affordable and increasingly renewable."
+After the 2015 federal election, the federal Liberal government agreed to share the cost.
+The project was completed in August 2017.